5-Axis CNC

 QuickTECH Ultimate Series

-10-Axis Twin Spindle Mill/Turn Centers with Dual B-Axes
+10-Axis Twin Spindle Mill-Turn Centers with Dual B-Axes

 More about 5-Axis CNC Machines